Trương Đình Dzu: 1967 election bid

-In early-1967, several Americans who were detained on currency-violation charges, something that was routine in South Vietnam, accused Dzu of offering to have them released if they gave him a commission of USD10,000 to bribe the judges.
-Dzu was put under investigation, but the probe was dropped to allow Dzu to participate in the 1967 presidential election campaign.
+In early-1967, several Americans who were detained on currency-violation charges accused Dzu of offering to have them released if they gave him a commission of US$10,000 to bribe the judges.
+Dzu was put under investigation, but the probe was dropped to allow him to participate in the 1967 presidential election campaign.
+Under contemporary laws, political activity that promoted negotiations with the Vietcong was forbidden.

-Under the political laws of the time, political activity that promoted negotiations with the communist Vietcong insurgents that were attempting to take over South Vietnam with the assistance of their ideological allies in North Vietnam, was forbidden.
 There had been previous instances where politicians that had advocated a ceasefire were disqualified from running.

-As a little-known politician, he remained silent until his candidacy was approved before exhibiting his policies.
-After this was done, he campaigned with the dove as his emblem, urging negotiations.
+As a little-known politician, Dzu remained silent until his candidacy was approved before exhibiting his policies.
+Afterwards, he campaigned with the dove as his emblem, urging negotiations.
 Dzu gained a reputation for being the most dynamic and eloquent of the 11 presidential candidates.
-He repeatedly assailed Thiệu and his deputy Ky in strident language, accusing them of using dirty tricks to hinder his campaign.
+He repeatedly assailed Thiệu and his deputy Kỳ in strident language, accusing them of using "dirty tricks" to hinder his campaign.

-Dzu claimed that he had been meeting with the Buddhist activist leader Thích Trí Quang, but later denied this.
-He also claimed that the Vietcong called on communist sympathisers to vote for him, but later reneged on this.
-While others also advocated peace deals, Dzu was the most vigorous in disseminating his message, making competitors such as the aged Phan Khắc Sửu and Trần Văn Hương, who had briefly served as president and prime minister respectively under the junta's supervision in 1964–65, appear lethargic.
+Dzu claimed that he had been meeting with Buddhist activist Thích Trí Quang and the Vietcong had called on communist sympathizers to vote for him, but later denied these.
+While others also advocated peace deals, Dzu was the most vigorous in disseminating his message, making competitors such as Phan Khắc Sửu and Trần Văn Hương, who had briefly served as president and prime minister respectively under the junta's supervision in 1964–65, appear lethargic.

-With 17% of the vote, he came second behind the ticket of General Nguyễn Văn Thiệu, hitherto the figurehead chief of state, and Air Marshal Nguyễn Cao Kỳ, the Prime Minister.
-Dzu's success caught observers by surprise.
+With 17% of the vote, Dzu came second behind the ticket of General Nguyễn Văn Thiệu, hitherto the figurehead chief of state, and Air Marshal-cum-Prime Minister Nguyễn Cao Kỳ.
+His success caught observers by surprise.
 Two weeks before the poll, a study by US Embassy officials privately estimated that he would only get around 4% of the vote and come fifth on the popular vote.

-Of the 44 provinces, Dzu came first in 5 provinces, all of which were under the control of communist guerrillas, and he placed second in 26 provinces behind the Thiệu–Kỳ ticket.
-These provinces were also known for being infested with communists.
-This led to claims the communists had voted for him and forced the population to do so as well.
-Dzu rebutted this by pointing out that by such logic, the communists had supported Thiệu and were therefore aligned with him.
+Of South Vietnam's 44 provinces, he came first in 5, all of which were under control of Vietcong guerrillas, and placed second in 26 behind the Thiệu–Kỳ ticket.
+Dzu rebutted accusations of communist coercion by pointing out that by such logic, the communists had supported Thiệu and were therefore aligned with him.